My pet is sick and your hospital is closed. What should I do?

 There’s an animal up for adoption that I’m interested in.
 How do I learn more?

 You can visit the animals up for adoption at Pilot Knob Animal Hospital during regular business hours.
+Please call to set up a time to visit an animal.

 Adopting an animal is a serious commitment and should be given serious thought.
 We cannot guarantee personality traits or health as these animals are strays.
 Please take time interacting with the animals.
 We have a no return/non-refundable policy.